-Toronto is also the largest city in Canada, and a home to nearly 40% of Canadian residents.
+Toronto is also the largest city in Canada and home to nearly 40% of Canadian residents.
 That being said, it is pretty obvious that Ontario is the most desired destination for the majority of the applicants.

-The OINP being a diverse and dynamic program has multiple streams that work in tandem with the Express Entry and some that do not require the Express Entry system at all.
-The overview of the OINP and their streams will be explained below.
+The OINP is a diverse and dynamic program that has multiple streams that work in tandem with the Express Entry and some that do not require the Express Entry system at all.
+The overview of the OINP and its streams will be explained below.